leherv/RealEase/README.md

 > dotnet run

 and only start the database via docker
-> docker-compose -f ./build/docker-compose.yml -f ./build/docker-compose.DEV.yml up real_ease_db --build --abort-on-container-exit --force-recreate
+> docker-compose -f ./build/docker-compose.DOCKER.yml up real_ease_db --build --abort-on-container-exit --force-recreate --remove-orphans

 Do not forget that to set up playwright locally if you do not use docker.
 The simplest way is uncommenting the following line in PlaywrightScraper.cs:
 > Program.Main(new[] {"install"});